 An Alternative EBITDA Formula

-Another way of calculating EBITDA is to take your company’s net income and then add in the other variables (i..e, taxes, interest, depreciation, and amortization).
+Another option for how to calculate EBITDA is to take your company’s net income and then add in the other variables (i..e, taxes, interest, depreciation and amortization).
 The EBITDA example below can help you quickly calculate EBITDA if all other expense information is known.

 Take, for instance, a company with a net income of $1 million.
 Then, add in the EBITDA interest expense payments ($200,000), taxes ($400,000), depreciation ($225,000) and amortization ($100,000).
 With these variables plugged into the formula, your EBITDA should look like this: